GigaMedia (NASDAQ:GIGM) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of GigaMedia (NASDAQ:GIGM – Get Rating) in a research report sent to investors on Wednesday morning.
-The firm issued a sell rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of GigaMedia (NASDAQ:GIGM – Get Rating) in a research note issued on Thursday.
+The brokerage set a “sell” rating on the technology company’s stock.

-An institutional investor recently raised its position in GigaMedia stock.
-Morgan Stanley boosted its position in GigaMedia Limited (NASDAQ:GIGM – Get Rating) by 3.0% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 324,666 shares of the technology company’s stock after buying an additional 9,440 shares during the quarter.
-Morgan Stanley owned approximately 2.94% of GigaMedia worth $984,000 as of its most recent filing with the SEC.
-3.48% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in GigaMedia stock.
+Morgan Stanley lifted its position in GigaMedia Limited (NASDAQ:GIGM – Get Rating) by 3.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 324,666 shares of the technology company’s stock after buying an additional 9,440 shares during the quarter.
+Morgan Stanley owned approximately 2.94% of GigaMedia worth $984,000 at the end of the most recent reporting period.
+3.48% of the stock is owned by institutional investors.

 GigaMedia Ltd. engages in the provision of digital entertainment services.
 Through its subsidiary, FunTown, it manages mobile and browse-based casual games.
 Its portfolio includes MahJong, online card games, and multi-player role-playing online games.
 The company was founded in October 1998 and is headquartered in Taipei, Taiwan.